• Skip to primary navigation

 • Mix the egg yolks, icing sugar, lemon juice, and vanilla extract in a small bowl.

-• Prepare for glazing the cake: Place the layered cake on a large baking tray or wooden board.
-If using the wooden board, place that in a baking tray as well.
-This is necessary because some of the glaze will run down the sides of the cake.
+• Prepare for glazing the cake: Place the layered cake on a large baking tray or a wooden board.
+If using a wooden board, set it inside a baking tray to catch any glaze that drips down the sides.

 • Start spreading the glaze on top.
-If the glaze is excessively runny, add more icing sugar until you obtain the desired consistency.
-If you need to add more icing sugar depends on the size of the egg yolks.
+If it's too runny, add more powdered sugar until it reaches the right consistency.
+The amount needed depends on the egg yolk size.

 Store:

-• Wrap the whole cake very well in clingfilm/plastic wrap, including the wooden board it sits on (or the baking tray/ casserole dish it sits on).
-I make a double layer and ensure there is no hole or anything.
+• Wrap the entire cake tightly in plastic wrap, including the wooden board, baking tray, or casserole dish.
+I use a double layer to ensure there are no gaps or openings.

 • Leave the cake to rest for 2 or 3 days in a cool place.
 It doesn't have to be the fridge, but make sure is cool.
 I always keep it in the cellar.